internetofwater/geoconnex-hydrosource/README.md

 2. Decide what particular cross-dataset collections should be published.
 THe current one is some kind of combination of powerplants and dams.
 Perhaps there should be powerplants, dams, lakes, and stream reaches
 3. Decide on `hydrosource_id` scheme to implement for each collection across Hydrosource datasets
 4. Decide on `uri` geoconnex identifier scheme for each collection eg https://geoconnex.us/ornl/hydrosource/dams/<hydrosouce_id>
+5. Submit these indentifiers to namespaces directory of https://github.com/internetofwater/geoconnex.us
-5. Host these collections as their own hydrosource dataset/resource
+6. Host these collections as their own hydrosource dataset/resource
-6. Automate the updating of these collections
+7. Automate the updating of these collections
-7. Automate the update of the pygeoapi
+8. Automate the update of the pygeoapi